TanviMehra/Python-Codes/README.md

 # Python-Codes
-Collection of python codes distributed according to Data Structures and Algos
+Collection of python codes distributed according to Data Structures and Algorithms